DoctorEww/software-assurance/CodeReview.md

   * **Automated Scan Issues:** No pertinent automated scan issues encountered.

   * **Code Review Summary:** BitWarden currently allows all types of input, yet executes none.
-    * While this represenets a security flaw, NO input is ever executed.
+    * While ALL input is allow, both inconsistent and containing special characters, not user input is executed via server calls.
+The BitWarden Desktop Application simply stores a large number of strings and ensures that none of the strings stored are ever exectued.

 ### 4. Summary